molmod/openmm-tutorial-msbs/setup_vsc.md

 1. Stop Jupyter Lab:
     - Click on `File` (in Jupyter Lab, not your browser), then `Shutdown` and then confirm.
-    - On `login.hpc.ugent.be`, the job will be marked as completed and you can safely delete it.
+    - On `login.hpc.ugent.be`, the job will be marked as completed.
+      You can safely delete it.

 ## GPU Acceleration

+:warning: This section is outdated.
+It is no longer compatible with the version of OpenMM installed at VSC.

 In the [Tier-2 infrastructure](https://www.ugent.be/hpc/en/infrastructure) overview, there are two clusters with GPUs (at the time of writing): Joltic and Accelgor.
-These machines are heavily used for production simulations, so getting an interactive session on them may require (sometimes days of) queueing time.
+These machines are heavily used for production simulations, so getting an interactive session on them may require (sometimes days of) queuing time.
-In general, this is impractical, and you are better of using the GPU clusters for non-interactive work, as will be explained later.
+In general, this is impractical, and we recommend using the GPU clusters for non-interactive work, as will be explained later.
 That said, if a GPU is available, you can also run your notebooks interactively with GPU acceleration.

 This requires a few changes in the settings when running a Jupyter Notebook: